autofac/Documentation/docs/advanced/scopes-loadcontexts.rst

       builder.RegisterAssemblyTypes(pluginAssembly).AsImplementedInterfaces();
     }))
     {
+      // The application should reference the PluginDefinition project, which means the
-      // Because of default load context behaviour, because we have already loaded
+      // default load context will have loaded the IPlugin interface already.
+When the
-      // PluginDefinition into the *application* so we can reference IPlugin, the loaded MyPlugin assembly
-      // will share the same type.
+      // MyPlugin assembly gets loaded it should share the same type and allow resolution
+      // with the common interface.
       var plugin = scope.Resolve<IPlugin>();

       plugin.DoSomething();